-Cat Enthusiast Christine De Carvalho, also known as Miss Scarlett, is an accomplished illustrator and graphic designer who is also a beautiful hot-pink-haired pin-up model.
-She has two Etsy shops.
+Cat Enthusiast Christine De Carvalho is an accomplished illustrator and graphic designer.
 Her shop, Darling Lola, focuses on cute anthropomorphic art (animals having human characteristics).
 These delightful animal portraits are full of unique personalities with bows, funky eye glasses and funny hats.
-A second shop called Dirty Lola includes dinosaurs, bees and bugs and other edgy art.
-The two shops show her wide range of talents.
+Her show her wide range of talents.

 Animals are such an inspiration to me, I love the idea of anthropomorphizing them by dressing them up in cute clothes and giving them style and personality.
 I studied Fashion Design, so maybe that has something to do with it.
 Seeing animals wearing clothing always makes me smile!

 I have one old grumpy cat named Hermione, and one sweet rescue kitty named Oliver who is polydactyl and has 8 digits on one paw!